(Corrects year of last dollar-denominated bond sale in headline, first paragraph of story published Jan. 16 )

 Samsung Electronics sold $100 million of floating-rate three-year notes placed privately with investors in 2004, according to data compiled by Bloomberg.
 Its last publicly sold dollar bonds that were not convertible into equity were issued 1998, the data show.

-Samsung joins cash-rich technology companies including Google (GOOG) Inc. in entering the bond market as borrowing costs fall, making it cheaper for the company to raise funds to meet surging smartphone demand.
+Samsung joins cash-rich technology companies including Google (GOOG:US) Inc. in entering the bond market as borrowing costs fall, making it cheaper for the company to raise funds to meet surging smartphone demand.
 Suwon-based Samsung’s credit rating, on par with that for South Korea, suggests strong demand for its bonds, said Louis Shin of Woori Investment & Securities Co.

 “Samsung will probably receive very positive feedback from global investors,” Shin, a credit analyst at Woori Investment in Seoul, said by telephone.
 “Investors are thirsty for companies with good credit.”